syncfusion-content/fileformat-docs/File-Formats/XlsIO/Loading-and-Saving-Workbook.md

  ## Saving a same Excel workbook to specified file

-You can save the manipulated workbook without file name and specified file path using Save method of IWorkbook interface.
-The file name and file path is based on the manipulated workbook.
-You can't save the created workbook using this method.
+Once after the workbook manipulation you can save a same manipulated workbook to specified file using Save method of IWorkbook interface.
 The workbook is saved in the XLS/XLSX format based on the workbook version specified.

 {% tabs %}
 {% highlight c# %}